The most creative life science hub in Europe

 On average, an astounding 15-20 new life science companies were formed in the region each year during the last decade.
 The close ties between industry, academia, society and healthcare ease the development of ideas into commercially viable products.
 Five of Europe’s finest academic institutions, among them Karolinska Institutet, home of the Nobel assembly, play their part too.
 Add the large medical databases and the basic principle in Sweden that the individual researcher owns the result of his or her research and you get the perfect conditions for new and profitable ventures.
 Our advice is to get in early!

 Key Investment Opportunities

 In Stockholm, the most creative minds from health care, life sciences, ICT and gaming are shaping a new generation of digital solutions with the potential to transform health care on a global scale.
-The needs are enormous and Stockholm is the hub for Digital Health innovation.
+The needs are enormous and Stockholm is the hub for health tech innovations.

 Science for Life Laboratory

 The aim of SciLifeLab is to be an internationally leading centre that develops and provides access to advanced technologies for molecular biosciences.
 The centre has played an important part in significant breakthroughs, such as the so-called Human Protein Atlas.

 Stockholm-Uppsala's neuroscience focus covers a broad spectrum of research with hundreds of scientists working on promising projects.
 Among them the Karolinska Institute’s Bengt Winblad who has been ranked as the world’s most prolific researcher in the Alzheimer field.